A Mean Field Game of Optimal Portfolio Liquidation: Introduction and overview

-The existence of {\it approximate Nash equilibria} in the above game for large populations has been established in \cite{CD-2013, HMC-2006} using a representative agent approach; a corresponding result for anonymous games can be found in \cite{DP-2015}.
-The idea is to approximate the dynamics of the empirical distribution of the states by a deterministic measure-valued process, and then to consider the optimization problem of a representative player subject to the equilibrium constraint that the distribution of the representative player's state process $X$ under her optimal strategy coincides with the pre-specified measure-valued process.
-The resulting MFG can then be formally described as follows:
+The existence of {\it approximate Nash equilibria} for large populations can be established using a representative agent approach.The idea is to approximate the dynamics of the empirical distribution of the states by a deterministic measure-valued process, and then to consider the optimization problem of a representative player subject to the equilibrium constraint that the distribution of the representative player's state process under her optimal strategy coincides with the pre-specified measure-valued process.
+More precisely, denoting by $\mathcal{P}(\mathbb{R}^d)$ the space of probability measures on $\mathbb{R}^d$, by $\textrm{Law}(X)$ the law of a stochastic process $X$ and by $\mathcal{X}$ a random initial state with distribution $\nu$ the resulting MFG can be formally described as follows: